marciogranzotto/hass-mgr-icons/README.md

 ## Thanks

-Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack
+Thanks to @hulkhaugen for the original [hass-bha-icons](https://github.com/hulkhaugen/hass-bha-icons)